Sometimes a girl just needs a hearty kale salad.

-- Add kale to a large mixing bowl.
-Before adding dressing, add 1 Tbsp each lemon juice and olive oil to the kale and massage with hands to soften the texture and lessen bitterness.
+Add kale to a large mixing bowl.
+Before adding dressing, add 1 Tbsp each lemon juice and olive oil (amount as original recipe is written // alter is adjusting batch size) to the kale and massage with hands to soften the texture and lessen bitterness.
 Then add as much dressing as desired (some may be leftover) and mix with a spoon.

 *DIY Tandoori Masala Blend: 3 Tbsp cumin, 2 Tbsp garlic powder, 2 Tbsp paprika, 3 tsp ginger, 2 tsp coriander, 2 tsp cardamom.
 Multiply as needed.